upstarter/automata/README.md

 ### API
-Users may create tree structures of arbitrary depth by defining their own custom modules in the nodes/ directory which `use Automaton` as a macro.
-By overriding the `update()` function and returning a status as one of `:running`, `:failure`, or `:success`, the core system will run the Behavior Tree's as defined and handle errors and restarts.
+Users create worlds containing their automata in directory structures corresponding to their BT tree structures.
+These are created in the worlds/ directory.
+Trees can be of arbitrary depth.
+Users define their own custom modules which `use Automaton` as a macro.
+By overriding the `update()` function and returning a status as one of `:running`, `:failure`, or `:success`, the core system will run the Behavior Tree's as defined and handle normal errors with restarts.
+Users define error handling outside generic BT capabilities.

 ```elixir
 defmodule MyAutomaton do